Track Issues +AI

 Ranking #1 in Google was great because it brought attention, but the key was what Christine wrote in the first line: I made ADA compliance for websites easy to understand.

-And that sentiment has been the foundation of everything I’ve done ever sense: making ADA compliance and website accessibility as simple and as easy as possible.
+And that sentiment has been the foundation of everything I’ve done ever since: making accessibility and compliance as simple and as easy as possible.

 Seven months after publishing the Medium article, I purchased the Accessible.org domain name and began my push to make accessibility and ADA compliance accessible to everyone.

 One resource I spent a lot of time on was my WCAG guide.
 Originally my WCAG guides were behind an email subscription, but I decided that I didn’t want to go that route.
-If somebody wanted my information on WCAG, I wanted them to be able to instantly download it.
+If somebody was looking for help with WCAG, I wanted them to have free access to my information; I really liked the idea of thousands of people around the world using my resources to level up their game.

 Again, the vision has always been the same: let’s make this as easy as possible.

-If I can help you, you’re always welcome to contact me at kris@accessible.org.
+If we can help you, you’re always welcome to contact me at kris@accessible.org.

 Kris Rivenburgh